 - Extra flavoring: add pineapple juice or apple cider over top.
 Even orange juice or cranberry juice for a fruitier flavor.

-Storing Honey Glazed Ham
+How to Store Leftover Honey Glazed Ham

+This honey-glazed ham is perfect for making ahead, storing for leftovers, and even freezing!
 Here are the best ways to store your honey glazed ham this holiday season:

 - Making honey glazed ham ahead of time: Place in the oven over night and cook at a low temperature warming it up slowly.